 Make sure you build in evaluation to everything you do.
 It doesn’t have to be complicated but it is good for you (and us!) to find out if your events have impact.

-Think about using technology.
-Take evaluation via a tablet or look into using mobile phone technology such as a polling app.
+• Think about using technology.
+Take evaluation via a tablet or look into using polling applications such as Menti-meter.

 Great to be part of Creativity and Wellbeing Week again and fantastic to see how the regions have taken it on board.
 We get loads of inspiration from all the events and seeing the part Qube is playing as part of the bigger picture